valproic acid (Oral route)Pronunciation

 Take valproic acid exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 Swallow the delayed-release capsules and oral capsules whole with a full glass of water.
 Do not split, crush, or chew it.
-You may take valproic acid with food.
+You may take valproic acid with food to decrease stomach upset.

 The dose of valproic acid will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of valproic acid.
 If your dose is different, do not change it unless your doctor tells you to do so.